widjaja0/cse15l-lab-report/week9 - lab5/week-9-lab-report-5.md

 fi
 ```

-Descriptions of what to edit to fix the bugs:
+### Descriptions of what to edit to fix the bugs:
 Bug 1:
+Change index2 to index1 in ListExamples.java:merge so that index2 increments correctly.

 Bug 2:
+Delete the if comparison that compares if the character from list1 = the character from list2 so it is able to add both characters from both lists even if they equal each other.

 Bug 3:
+Instantiate the ArrayList for filter in the method instead of in a static field.
+Also change the .add() method on the filtered ArrayList from .add(0, ...) to just .add(...) in order to append to the filtered list properly.

 ---